-After a year and a half of testing, in March 2018 Google announced the rolling-out of the Mobile-First Index, a new tracking system that favors, above all, mobile versions of websites.
-In the official press release, Google explained the switch-over like this: “our crawling, indexing, and ranking systems have typically used the desktop version of a page’s content, which may cause issues for mobile searchers when that version is vastly different from the mobile version.
+The March 2018 announcement of the roll-out noted that “our crawling, indexing, and ranking systems have typically used the desktop version of a page’s content, which may cause issues for mobile searchers when that version is vastly different from the mobile version.
 Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”

-This change signals a before and after in corporations’ SEO positioning strategies.
-As of now, you have to consider the following factors:
+This change marks a before and after in corporate SEO positioning strategies.
+You will now need to focus on these factors:

-- In this sense, we can "hide” content using accordions.
+You can also “hide” content with accordions.
 An accordion sector is where content is hidden, and we can only see the titles.
 By clicking on them, a user will then get to see the following content.
-This formula can get carried out to organize the information since Google will take it into account.
+You can use this formula to organize the information since Google will take it into account for determining your ranking.

-- Google will also keep loading speed in mind as an essential factor when it comes to awarding places in a ranking, since the situation on a mobile device has nothing to do with that of a computer, implying that the web design needs to be straightforward, usable, and lighter.
+Google will also keep loading speed as a critical factor when determining places in a ranking since the situation on a mobile device has nothing to do with that of a computer.
+That implies your web design needs to be straightforward, usable, and light.

-- Besides the more-technical vision, like we just saw, we also need to keep the customer experience in mind.
-If we didn’t do it before, now is a good time to redesign our content strategy.
-To be entirely focused on mobile content, we have to walk in our user’s shoes, know what he or she is looking for, what he or she wants to find and in what format, in an attractive and structured design.
+Besides the more-technical vision, like we just saw, we also need to keep the customer experience in mind.
+If we didn’t do it before, now is an excellent time to redesign our content strategy.
+To be entirely focused on mobile content, we have to walk in our user’s shoes, know what he or she is looking for, what he or she wants to find, and in what format, in an attractive and structured design.